uberhalit/EldenRingFpsUnlockAndMore/README.md

 # EXPERIMENTAL!
-NOT JET TESTED MUCH
+NOT YET TESTED MUCH
 Please makse sure your game is set to offline and you start the game without EAC through the utility.

 # Elden Ring FPS Unlocker and more